 How do lease agreements affect housing disputes?

 Lease agreements hold significant legal weight in housing disputes.
-Courts often refer to these contracts to resolve conflicts, making it important for agreements to be clear and comprehensive to facilitate fair and effective dispute resolution.
+Courts often refer to these contracts to resolve conflicts, making it essential for agreements to be clear and comprehensive to facilitate fair and effective dispute resolution.